MechFroG88/mechfrog88.github.io/_posts/stack-the-flag-2020/2020-12-26-alice-design.markdown

 Then I solve the linear system and it will contain a solution for $$P_{0},P_{1},\cdots,P_{N-i}$$ if it is consistent.

-I also check if `csv-govtech{` starts at somewhere in the middle of the secret message.
+I also check if `govtech-csg{` starts at somewhere in the middle of the secret message.
 Turns out it is!

 Here's the python code for the complete solution.